 Some exposure to contaminated materials, infectious specimens and communicable diseases, but potential for harm or personal injury is limited when proper safety and health precautions are followed.
 Work requires mental and visual concentration up to fifty percent of work time during patient histories, physical examinations or surgical procedures.

-Classified Title: Physician Assistant Role/Level/Range: ACRP/04/MG Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: Varies Exempt Status: Exempt Location: School of Medicine-East Baltimore Campus Department Name: Orthopaedic Surgery Personnel Area: School of Medicine
+Classified Title: Physician Assistant Role/Level/Range: ACRP/04/MG Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: Varies; This position will also be working in the Orthopedic Convenience Care After Hours Clinic (evening shift).
+Exempt Status: Exempt Location: School of Medicine; East Baltimore Campus Department Name: Orthopaedic Surgery Personnel Area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.